ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 rather sore subject amongst my parents, so I reasoned that in some way I must be faulty or possessed for having these doubts of their lord creator.

+"I returned to working on the farms with mother, and Father raised Abel to mend to the sheep.

-"Ha, to think," Cain put in an aside for a moment, "To think I actually felt guilty for questioning the stories I was being told.
+"To think," Cain put in an aside for a moment, "To think I actually felt guilty for questioning the stories I was being told.
 It sounds so absurd to me now."